-In general, the tax treatment of a particular item will follow the accounting treatment, ie income shown in the P&L account is taxable and expenses are deductible.
+In general, the tax treatment of a particular item will follow the accounting treatment, ie income shown in the profit and loss (P&L) account is taxable and expenses are deductible.
 This principle applies unless tax legislation or case law dictates otherwise.
-However, recent legislative changes have actually made the accounting rules apply for tax purposes in many cases.

-In FA 1993, the foreign exchange gains and loss rules for tax purposes were aligned with the accounting treatment.
-FA 1994 required the recognition of gains and losses under the financial instruments rules to follow the accounting treatment.
+In FA 1993 (subscription sensitive), the foreign exchange gains and loss rules for tax purposes were aligned with the accounting treatment.
+Recognition of gains and losses were required under FA 1994 (subscription sensitive) under the financial instruments rules to follow the accounting treatment.
 This was followed by FA 1996 which applied the accounting treatment to all loan relationships.

-More recently, there have been many changes in the rules to deal with the adoption of International Accounting Standards (IAS).
-The terminology used in statute has been amended to follow that used in IAS, eg references to bad debt relief have been replaced with references to impairment losses.
+More recently, there have been many changes in the rules to deal with the adoption of international accounting standards (IAS).
+The terminology used in statute has been amended to follow that used in IAS.
+For example, references to bad debt relief have been replaced with references to impairment losses.

-The Government has gone virtually the whole way towards aligning tax and accounting in CTA 2009, s 46 which requires all accounts to be prepared using the true and fair basis.
+The Government went virtually the whole way towards aligning tax and accounting in CTA 2009, s 46, which requires all accounts to be prepared using the true and fair basis.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.